18 Poodle Mixes and Doodle Dogs to Melt Your Heart and Stifle Your Sniffles

 Looking for a lap dog to love on?
 The shih-poo—a cross between a shih tzu and toy poodle—is a small doodle breed with loads of love to spare.
-In fact, the shih tzu has a long history of gracing the laps of Chinese royalty, and these pups love to be pampered.
+In fact, the shih tzu has a long history of gracing the laps of Chinese royalty, and these poodle mixes adore being pampered.

 "These small dogs are amongst the most loving of all dog breeds, looking for their owner to sit down so they can quickly occupy their laps," Powers says.

-These black-and-white beauties get their panda-like appearance from the poodle and Old English sheepdog and can typically weigh up to 85 pounds.
+These black-and-white beauties get their panda-like appearance from the poodle and Old English sheepdog, and they typically weigh up to 85 pounds.
 The sheepadoodle, while larger than many other doodle dog breeds, is just as gentle—if not more so.
 Easygoing, goofy, and floofy, these family-friendly dogs enjoy the companionship of both humans and other dogs.

 Descending from the poodle and Bernese mountain dog, these calm canines join their doodle brethren as dogs well-suited for families and are especially great with children.
 Luckily for these doting families, the Bernedoodle can live up to 18 years, long past the typical lifespan of the Bernese mountain dog, who typically only live around seven years.